GaijinEntertainment/daScript/modules/dasPEG/readme.rst

   By default in interpreted mode the stack for a das program is quite small (16KB) and can easily overflow.
-Specify the bigger value in the beginning of the module to overcome this issue. ``options stack = 1000000000`` - 1MB extremely big.
+Specify the bigger value in the beginning of the module to overcome this issue. ``options stack = 1000000`` – 1MB most probably enough.

 - **Stateful actions are prohibited**